lisawilliams/lisa/_posts/2018-02-15-Boston-University-Computational-Journalism.markdown

 # March 19: Immersives

 We will use Bootstrap and Javascript to build an immersive feature package.
-We might get into using app templates from NPR or NYT!
+We might get into using NPR or NYT app templates.

 # April 21: Bots For News